techidaily/site-video-creation-software/source/_posts/new-split-trim-and-cut-avi-videos-best-software-and-apps-for-every-need.md

 But, guess what?
 These **top 16 AVI video cutters** for Windows, MAC, Android, iPhone, and online will make video cutting and trimming fun, especially when you learn to do it using Filmora.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://article-tips.techidaily.com/new-edit-away-bloat-organizing-your-overflow-of-tiktok-saves-for-2024/"><u>[New] Edit Away Bloat  Organizing Your Overflow of TikTok Saves for 2024</u></a></li>
-<li><a href="https://youtube-lab.techidaily.com/istorical-insights-top-educational-yt-creators/"><u>[New] Historical Insights  Top Educational YT Creators</u></a></li>
-<li><a href="https://tiktok-videos.techidaily.com/new-how-to-clone-yourself-on-tiktok-a-simple-guide/"><u>[New] How to Clone Yourself on TikTok - a Simple Guide</u></a></li>
-<li><a href="https://instagram-clips.techidaily.com/new-in-2024-protocols-for-preserving-instagram-footage-on-windowsmacos-platforms/"><u>[New] In 2024, Protocols for Preserving Instagram Footage on Windows/macOS Platforms</u></a></li>
-<li><a href="https://some-approaches.techidaily.com/new-the-spectrum-of-perfection-creating-stunning-hdrs-in-lightroom/"><u>[New] The Spectrum of Perfection  Creating Stunning HDRs in Lightroom</u></a></li>
-<li><a href="https://facebook-record-videos.techidaily.com/updated-2024-approved-essential-insights-how-to-choose-among-the-top-9-free-youtube-makers/"><u>[Updated] 2024 Approved  Essential Insights  How to Choose Among the Top 9 Free YouTube Makers</u></a></li>
-<li><a href="https://facebook-clips.techidaily.com/updated-elite-selection-of-fbs-best-viewing-apps-for-2024/"><u>[Updated] Elite Selection of FB's Best Viewing Apps for 2024</u></a></li>
-<li><a href="https://facebook-video-content.techidaily.com/updated-in-2024-essential-guide-broadcast-360-videos-on-facebook/"><u>[Updated] In 2024, Essential Guide  Broadcast 360 Videos on Facebook</u></a></li>
-<li><a href="https://youtube-tips.techidaily.com/ed-optimized-introduction-video-tips-the-best-16-to-increase-views-for-2024/"><u>[Updated] Optimized Introduction Video Tips  The Best 16 to Increase Views for 2024</u></a></li>
-<li><a href="https://instagram-videos.techidaily.com/2024-approved-best-practices-in-altering-igtv-video-titles/"><u>2024 Approved  Best Practices in Altering IGTV Video Titles</u></a></li>
-<li><a href="https://screen-mirroring-recording.techidaily.com/2024-approved-integrating-virtual-boards-into-remote-discussions-iphoneipadandroid-and-computers/"><u>2024 Approved  Integrating Virtual Boards Into Remote Discussions  IPhone/iPad/Android and Computers</u></a></li>
-<li><a href="https://fox-hovers.techidaily.com/2024-approved-laughing-in-the-metaverse-how-to-create-your-own-funny-memes/"><u>2024 Approved  Laughing in the Metaverse  How to Create Your Own Funny Memes</u></a></li>
-<li><a href="https://youtube-stream.techidaily.com/2024-approved-mastering-visual-clarity-the-art-of-background-softening-on-youtube/"><u>2024 Approved  Mastering Visual Clarity  The Art of Background Softening on Youtube</u></a></li>
-<li><a href="https://some-approaches.techidaily.com/2024-approved-unlocking-potential-with-efficient-audio-submission/"><u>2024 Approved  Unlocking Potential with Efficient Audio Submission</u></a></li>
-<li><a href="https://video-ai-editor.techidaily.com/2024-approved-10-essential-animation-programs-for-school-projects/"><u>2024 Approved 10 Essential Animation Programs for School Projects</u></a></li>
-<li><a href="https://screen-mirroring-recording.techidaily.com/crafting-professional-livestreams-on-youtube-and-twitch-using-obs-for-2024/"><u>Crafting Professional Livestreams on YouTube and Twitch Using OBS for 2024</u></a></li>
-<li><a href="https://youtube-clips.techidaily.com/discover-9-free-whole-film-festive-movie-gems-on-youtube/"><u>Discover 9 Free, Whole-Film Festive Movie Gems on Youtube</u></a></li>
-<li><a href="https://games-able.techidaily.com/fast-and-furious-games-boost-your-windows-fps/"><u>Fast and Furious Games: Boost Your Windows FPS</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/how-to-transfer-data-from-realme-c53-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Data from Realme C53 to Other Android Devices? | Dr.fone</u></a></li>
-<li><a href="https://visual-screen-recording.techidaily.com/in-2024-compiling-top-notch-video-grabbers-for-win11-devices/"><u>In 2024, Compiling Top-Notch Video Grabbers for Win11 Devices</u></a></li>
-<li><a href="https://review-topics.techidaily.com/in-2024-does-life360-notify-when-you-log-out-on-realme-narzo-n55-drfone-by-drfone-virtual-android/"><u>In 2024, Does Life360 Notify When You Log Out On Realme Narzo N55? | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-easiest-guide-how-to-clone-motorola-razr-40-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Easiest Guide How to Clone Motorola Razr 40 Phone? | Dr.fone</u></a></li>
-<li><a href="https://screen-mirror.techidaily.com/in-2024-how-to-cast-infinix-gt-10-pro-to-computer-for-iphone-and-android-drfone-by-drfone-android/"><u>In 2024, How to Cast Infinix GT 10 Pro to Computer for iPhone and Android? | Dr.fone</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/in-2024-how-to-fix-oem-unlock-missing-on-vivo-t2x-5g-by-drfone-android/"><u>In 2024, How To Fix OEM Unlock Missing on Vivo T2x 5G?</u></a></li>
-<li><a href="https://some-tips.techidaily.com/in-2024-ultimate-guide-to-top-sierra-dvd-makers/"><u>In 2024, Ultimate Guide to Top Sierra DVD Makers</u></a></li>
-<li><a href="https://vp-tips.techidaily.com/is-max-360-superior-to-hero-11-in-video-quality-in-2024/"><u>Is Max 360 Superior to Hero 11 in Video Quality, In 2024</u></a></li>
-<li><a href="https://video-ai-editor.techidaily.com/new-2024-approved-expert-the-5-best-free-wmv-video-editors/"><u>New 2024 Approved Expert- The 5 Best Free WMV Video Editors</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-2024-approved-say-goodbye-to-hiss-effective-background-noise-removal-in-final-cut-pro-x/"><u>New 2024 Approved Say Goodbye to Hiss Effective Background Noise Removal in Final Cut Pro X</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-2024-approved-say-goodbye-to-shaky-cam-fcpx-video-stabilization-made-easy/"><u>New 2024 Approved Say Goodbye to Shaky Cam FCPX Video Stabilization Made Easy</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-2024-approved-say-goodbye-to-shaky-videos-5-free-android-apps-to-try/"><u>New 2024 Approved Say Goodbye to Shaky Videos 5 Free Android Apps to Try</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-2024-approved-say-goodbye-to-software-top-easy-video-merger-alternatives/"><u>New 2024 Approved Say Goodbye to Software Top Easy Video Merger Alternatives</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-2024-approved-say-goodbye-to-stock-photo-fees-free-commercial-image-alternatives/"><u>New 2024 Approved Say Goodbye to Stock Photo Fees Free Commercial Image Alternatives</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-2024-approved-say-goodbye-to-typing-best-mac-speech-to-text-tools-youre-missing-out-on/"><u>New 2024 Approved Say Goodbye to Typing Best Mac Speech-to-Text Tools Youre Missing Out On</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-2024-approved-say-goodbye-to-vegas-pro-10-exceptional-video-editing-alternatives-for-mac/"><u>New 2024 Approved Say Goodbye to Vegas Pro 10 Exceptional Video Editing Alternatives for Mac</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-2024-approved-say-goodbye-to-video-joiner-top-10-easy-alternatives/"><u>New 2024 Approved Say Goodbye to Video Joiner Top 10 Easy Alternatives</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-2024-approved-say-goodbye-to-windows-10-photos-top-8-image-editing-solutions-youll-love/"><u>New 2024 Approved Say Goodbye to Windows 10 Photos Top 8 Image Editing Solutions Youll Love</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-2024-approved-screen-recording-101-using-filmora-scrn-to-capture-your-desktop/"><u>New 2024 Approved Screen Recording 101 Using Filmora Scrn to Capture Your Desktop</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-say-goodbye-to-shaky-footage-top-free-android-video-stabilizers/"><u>New In 2024, Say Goodbye to Shaky Footage Top Free Android Video Stabilizers</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-say-goodbye-to-shaky-footage-top-video-stabilization-apps/"><u>New In 2024, Say Goodbye to Shaky Footage Top Video Stabilization Apps</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-say-it-with-feeling-a-beginners-guide-to-making-a-valentines-day-video/"><u>New In 2024, Say It with Feeling A Beginners Guide to Making a Valentines Day Video</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-say-it-write-it-how-to-convert-spoken-words-to-written-text/"><u>New In 2024, Say It, Write It How to Convert Spoken Words to Written Text</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-screen-proportions-made-easy-calculating-pixel-ratio/"><u>New In 2024, Screen Proportions Made Easy Calculating Pixel Ratio</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-say-goodbye-to-imovie-the-top-10-android-video-editing-apps-for-2024/"><u>New Say Goodbye to iMovie The Top 10 Android Video Editing Apps for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-say-goodbye-to-shaky-cam-fcpx-video-stabilization-made-easy-for-2024/"><u>New Say Goodbye to Shaky Cam FCPX Video Stabilization Made Easy for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-say-goodbye-to-windows-movie-maker-10-free-video-editing-tools-for-2024/"><u>New Say Goodbye to Windows Movie Maker 10 Free Video Editing Tools for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-say-it-with-feeling-a-beginners-guide-to-making-a-valentines-day-video-for-2024/"><u>New Say It with Feeling A Beginners Guide to Making a Valentines Day Video for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-screen-recording-made-easy-a-step-by-step-guide-to-using-filmora-scrn-for-2024/"><u>New Screen Recording Made Easy A Step-by-Step Guide to Using Filmora Scrn for 2024</u></a></li>
-<li><a href="https://facebook-video-share.techidaily.com/streamlined-conversion-of-youtube-content-for-2024/"><u>Streamlined Conversion of YouTube Content for 2024</u></a></li>
-<li><a href="https://some-approaches.techidaily.com/unlocking-potential-in-your-photography-with-gopro-time-lapses-for-2024/"><u>Unlocking Potential in Your Photography with GoPro Time-Lapses for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-2024-approved-say-goodbye-to-shaky-footage-advanced-stabilization-in-after-effects/"><u>Updated 2024 Approved Say Goodbye to Shaky Footage Advanced Stabilization in After Effects</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-2024-approved-say-goodbye-to-software-top-easy-video-joiner-alternatives/"><u>Updated 2024 Approved Say Goodbye to Software Top Easy Video Joiner Alternatives</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-2024-approved-say-goodbye-to-vegas-pro-10-top-mac-video-editing-software-alternatives/"><u>Updated 2024 Approved Say Goodbye to Vegas Pro 10 Top Mac Video Editing Software Alternatives</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-2024-approved-say-goodbye-to-windows-movie-maker-13-better-options/"><u>Updated 2024 Approved Say Goodbye to Windows Movie Maker 13 Better Options</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-2024-approved-screen-and-webcam-recording-the-top-10-windows-10-tools/"><u>Updated 2024 Approved Screen and Webcam Recording The Top 10 Windows 10 Tools</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-2024-approved-screen-sense-how-different-aspect-ratios-influence-your-youtube-videos-watchability/"><u>Updated 2024 Approved Screen Sense How Different Aspect Ratios Influence Your YouTube Videos Watchability</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-2024-approved-screen-size-screen-sense-how-aspect-ratio-impacts-youtube-video-engagement/"><u>Updated 2024 Approved Screen Size, Screen Sense How Aspect Ratio Impacts YouTube Video Engagement</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-in-2024-say-goodbye-to-shaky-videos-top-free-android-stabilizers/"><u>Updated In 2024, Say Goodbye to Shaky Videos Top Free Android Stabilizers</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-in-2024-screen-format-options-on-amazon-prime/"><u>Updated In 2024, Screen Format Options on Amazon Prime</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-say-goodbye-to-hiss-and-hum-mastering-noise-reduction-in-final-cut-pro-x-for-2024/"><u>Updated Say Goodbye to Hiss and Hum Mastering Noise Reduction in Final Cut Pro X for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-say-goodbye-to-shaky-cam-after-effects-video-stabilization-tutorial-for-2024/"><u>Updated Say Goodbye to Shaky Cam After Effects Video Stabilization Tutorial for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-say-goodbye-to-shaky-footage-top-video-stabilizers-for-2024/"><u>Updated Say Goodbye to Shaky Footage Top Video Stabilizers for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-say-goodbye-to-typing-best-mac-speech-to-text-tools-youre-missing-out-on-for-2024/"><u>Updated Say Goodbye to Typing Best Mac Speech-to-Text Tools Youre Missing Out On for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-say-it-with-feeling-a-beginners-guide-to-making-a-valentines-day-video-for-2024/"><u>Updated Say It with Feeling A Beginners Guide to Making a Valentines Day Video for 2024</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"